tosif121/MomentMint/README.md

-React Native Project: MomentMint
+# React Native Project: Moment Mint

 ## Description
-Moment Mint's mobile app is built with React Native, offering a seamless Android-platform experience for iOS and Android users comming soon.
-Share real-time moments and earn cryptocurrency on the go!

 Moment Mint is a revolutionary platform for sharing real-time moments and earning cryptocurrency.
 Here's what makes it special: